murchandamus/bips/bip-update-process.md

 If there are multiple authors, each should be on a separate line following [RFC 2822](https://datatracker.ietf.org/doc/html/rfc2822.html) continuation line conventions.

-__Status__: The Status field can take the four values Draft, Preliminary, Active, and Abandoned.
+__Status__: The Status field can take the four values Preliminary, Ready, Active, and Abandoned.
 The [Workflow](#workflow) section below describes the statuses in detail.

 __Type__: The Type header specifies the type of BIP: Specification, Informational, or Process.